 b.
-The following items concern penalties imposed for violations of youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES.
+The following items concern penalties imposed for all violations of state youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of federal youth tobacco access laws).
 Please fill in the number requested.
-If State law does not allow for an item, please mark "NA" (not applicable).
+If state law does not allow for an item, please mark "NA" (not applicable).
 If a response for an item is unknown, please mark "UNK."
 The chart must be filled in completely.

 PENALTY OWNERS CLERKS TOTAL

-Number of citations issued Unk Unk 219
+Number of citations issued UNK UNK 157

-Number of fines assessed Unk Unk Unk
+Number of fines assessed UNK UNK \$58,184.50

-Number of permits/licenses suspended Unk Unk
+Number of permits/licenses suspended UNK UNK

-Number of permits/licenses revoked Unk unk
+Number of permits/licenses revoked UNK UNK

-Other (Please describe.) n/a n/a n/a
+Other (Please describe.)
+N/A N/A N/A

-- c.
-Which one of the following best describes the level of enforcement of youth access to tobacco laws carried out in your State?
-(Check one category only.) - Enforcement is conducted only at those outlets randomly selected for the Synar survey. - Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - d.
-Did every tobacco outlet in the State receive at least one enforcement compliance check in the last year?

-- e.
-What additional activities are conducted in your State to support enforcement and compliance with State tobacco access law(s)?
-(Check all that apply.) - Merchant education and/or training - Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) - Community education regarding youth access laws

-Media use to publicize compliance inspection results

-- Community mobilization to increase support for retailer compliance with youth access laws - Other activities (Please list.)

-Briefly describe all checked activities:

-Merchant Education: Training for local retail employees at least quarterly by the Office of the Attorney General and the MSDH's Office of Tobacco Control.
+c.
+Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
+(Check one category only.) ☐ Enforcement is conducted only at those outlets randomly selected for the Synar survey. ☐ Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
+Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. d.
+Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year? ∑ Yes e.
+What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
+(Check all that apply.)
+Merchant education and/or training Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) Community education regarding youth access laws Media use to publicize compliance inspection results Community mobilization to increase support for retailer compliance with youth access laws Other activities ( Please list. ) Briefly describe all checked activities: Merchant Education: Training for local retail employees at least quarterly by the Office of the Attorney General and the MSDH's Office of Tobacco Control.
 BADS continues to fund training for all providers to instruct them on providing appropriate merchant education.
-In FFY 2013, all programs must continue to complete 25 within their respective catchment areas.
+In FFY 2015, all programs must continue to complete 25 merchant education trainings within their respective catchment areas.
 If there are more programs within the area, then the funded programs must collaborate by meeting quarterly to divide up the merchant education activities within that area.
 MSDH's Office of Tobacco Control continues to reward stores with a SAFE CERTIFIED ID.
 This ID is placed in clear view for customers.